Georgian wine PDO

 Salkhino Ojaleshi

-Ojaleshi PDO from Samegrelo produces aromatic red wines with balanced structure, available in both dry and semi-sweet styles, showcasing western Georgia's terroir.
+Ojaleshi PDO from Samegrelo produces aromatic red wines in both dry and naturally semi-sweet styles, shaped by western Georgia's humid, coastal-influenced terroir.

 Learn more